 That said, these considerations guide the exercise of discretion and they are not akin to an exhaustion requirement.
 Here the Court concludes that alternative service was necessary on the circumstances of this case.

-Although plaintiff did not attempt to serve the moving defendants before seeking alternative service, the Court has already explained that plaintiff harbored reasonable doubts about the voracity of the addresses affiliated with their Amazon user accounts.
-The Court, therefore, does not believe it appropriate to institute a requirement that plaintiff attempt service under the Hague Convention using information that it had reason to believe was erroneous.
+Although plaintiff did not attempt to serve the moving

+14 defendants before seeking alternative service, the Court has about the voracity of the addresses affiliated with their